The Savvy Way to Experience Mt. Kazbek & the Caucasus

 Regarding cultural touring in this time, if you love snow, this is an incredible time to be in the mountains.
-It doesn't snow much in the lowland areas of Tbilisi, so a cultural tour in the lowlands of Tbilisi, Kutaisi, and Batumi can typically go off without a hitch at all times of year.
+It doesn't snow much in the lowland areas of Tbilisi, Baku, or Yerevan, so a cultural tour in the lowlands of the Caucasus can typically go off without a hitch at all times of year.

 That being said, Georgia's more remote mountain roads to Tusheti are closed due to heavy snowfall in the winter months, so this should be taken into consideration if planning a winter trip.
 It's not uncommon for Caucasus mountain roads to be temporarily closed for hours or even days at a time in the winter due to heavy snowfall!